Courage take second consecutive NWSL title with 4-0 win

 The team from Cary became the second club in NWSL history to win back-to-back titles and the first to win the league in front of their own fans.

-“It is a final and we are playing against a top team this year and we obviously did not think the score would be four-zero,” Dunn added.
+“It is a final and we are playing against a top team this year and we obviously did not think the score would be four-zero,” Dunn said.
 “So we are really proud of our effort.”

+Debinha, who had been controversially left off of the NWSL’s best XI lists, was named the MVP of the season.

 Reporting by Andrew Downie,; Editing by Christian Radnedge and Ed Osmond